ioda-net/geo-infra/docs/user/configuration-portal.rst

   .. code:: json

     "name": "Topic 1"

+  This is what must be used in translation files to translate the topic name.

 - ``catalog``: defines the layers available for this topic and how they will be displayed.
 You can simply use a list of layer ids to have a catalog without depth.
 For instance: